Takicegek/Interpeer/whitepaper.md

 - getting paid for your spare computer resources.
 - immortal websites that continue from donations or payments without author involvement.
 - visit Interpeer sites anonymously.
+- web2.0 will function unlike all other p2p alternatives.
 - massive computation tasks.
 - storage with distributed multiple redundant copies.
 - onion routing proxy service similar to TOR.